-Today I wanted to talk to you about a little trick that I learned from my high-school running days… which also applies now, to SI joint issues.
+Today I wanted to talk to you about a little trick that I learned from my high-school running days.

-That trick is, in order to heal an injury and also to prevent future injuries, try to do your exercising on a softer surface.
+That trick is, in order to heal an injury (and also to prevent future injuries), try to do your exercise on a softer surface.

 I know that a lot of you might in pain these days and really struggling with the idea of walking for exercise.
 If you are not yet in the right place for that, I completely understand.